amosegonmwan/packer-ami-automation/README.md

-# Workflow to Create an AMI Using Packer (packer-ami-automation)
+# Workflow to Create an AMI Using Packer

 ## Description